Friday, October 12, 2018

 Since applesauce first made it's appearance in the mid-1700s, sauce prepared with apples dates back to medieval times in Europe.
 According to the Oxford English dictionary, credit for the first use of the word applesauce in print is given to Eliza Smith's Compleat Housewife, 9th edition, in 1769.
 Going back to the 1700s was the recommendation to serve 'some good applesauce' alongside roast pork.
 More than three centuries later, applesauce and pork continue to be thought of as a traditional pairing.

 After stealing a taste of the applesauce off the plate of the person who shall remain nameless's pork chop lunch, I had a sudden urge to make some.
 The only problem was I didn't have a favorite applesauce recipe.
-In other words, I needed to find or create one.
+In other words, I had finally found a reason to create one.
 So I started going through some of my cookbooks.
-My theory of finding some in those compilation of recipes from home cooks cookbooks proved to be wrong.
+My theory of finding some in the compilation of recipes from home cook cookbooks proved to be wrong.
 After going through another 30 or so cookbooks, I decided to search for one on the web.
 Within mili-seconds a plethora of homemade applesauce recipes appeared.
 So I started to read through them.
 Immediately I saw some consistent and inconsistent themes running through them: (1) The chunky or smooth texture was a personal preference.(2) Cooking options varied.
 It could be made on the stovetop, in a slow cooker, in an instant pot, and even in the oven.
 (3) Brown sugar was the most common sweetener used, although honey or maple syrup were top contenders.
 (4) Adding liquid to the cooking apples ranged from a couple of tablespoons to 2 cups.
 Apple cider was recommended more often than either apple juice or water.
 (5) Freshly squeezed lemon juice was used more often than not in the recipes reviewed.
 (6) Cinnamon was the one spice used consistently.
 Nutmeg, cloves, and allspice less frequently.

 I stopped looking at applesauce recipes when the number of apple varieties and combinations reached a dozen.
 Twelve was the arbitrarily chosen number for the day.
 Some of the apple options included: Honey Crisp only; Granny Smith only; Granny Smith and Gala; Golden Delicious and Gala; Granny Smith and Golden Delicious; Honey Crisp and McIntosh; McIntosh and Gala; McIntosh and Golden Delicious; Gala, Honey Crisp and Golden Delicious; and, lastly Honey Crisp and Gala.
 Clearly, I was going to have to decide for myself which apples to use.

-To cut into wedges or in slices, that too had to be decided.
+To cut into wedges or in slices? that too had to be decided.
 Wedges won.
 Each peeled and cored apple was cut into eight (8) wedges.

 I didn't want to wait four or six hours for the apples to cook down in a slow cooker, so I went with the stove top cooking method using a large, cast iron Dutch oven.
 After the apple cider and melted sugar come to a boil, the heat was reduced to medium-low.
-Stirring the apples frequently so they cooked evenly, the apples were knife tender after 35 minutes.
+Stirring the apples frequently so they cooked evenly, the apples were knife tender after 35-40 minutes.

 After letting the cooked apples cool for approximately 10 minutes, they were transferred in batches (four batches to be exact) to the food processor.
 When pureeing the apples, transfer only the apples to the food processor.
 So what happens to all of the remaining flavorful liquid?
 It's cooked over medium-high heat until thickened and reduced by almost half.
 This extra step helps not only to further intensify the applesauce's flavor but when it's mixed into the pureed apples it ensures your applesauce has a thick (versus) runny texture.
 Note: If you use an immersion blender to puree the apples drain the liquid into a medium sized saucepan.

 We like our applesauce a little on the chunkier side.
+If you like yours on the smoother side, process your apples until you get the texture you like.

 Homemade applesauce isn't just a side dish served cold or slightly warmed with pork.
 It can be a dessert when warmed and served over vanilla ice cream; added into a bowl of cooked oatmeal for an even more satisfying meal; served with potato pancakes, waffles, or pancakes; used to make muffins or cakes; or simply eaten out of a bowl.
 In other words, applesauce is really one the most versatile things you can make!

-This Homemade Applesauce was highly flavorful.
-Warmed by savory spices it was both tart and sweet.
-After pairing the Honey Crisp and Gala apples together I am slightly reluctant to try other apple pairings.
+This Homemade Applesauce was incredibly flavorful and had the perfect texture.Warmed by savory spices it was both tart and sweet.
+After pairing the Honey Crisp, Gala and Granny Smith apples together I am slightly reluctant to try other apple pairings.
 Maybe I will, maybe I won't, but this applesauce was seriously amazing!
 With apple season now in full swing, you absolutely have to make it.
 Especially for any of your friends or family who don't hold applesauce in high regard.
 This homemade applesauce has the power to change long held 'not so favorable' perceptions.
 It is really that incredibly delicious.

 Recipe